astrickland15/PromotionsToPrimary/README.md

 2) click all links in each email, so long as the email was received within the last 24 hours

 The app generates two Add-In buttons in Outlook

+These actions are performed on emails received by certain email accounts that have been added to Outlook as IMAP